 - Select the file from your Drive to attach it to the assignment.
 When your students access your Schoology assignment, they will be able to make a copy of this file that they can work on and submit back to you from directly within Schoology.

-- Creating the Assignment also automatically creates a new folder structure in your Google Drive, which Schoology uses to organize student copies of the file to make it easier for you to keep your Drive organized.
+Creating the assignment automatically creates a new folder structure in your Google Drive, which Schoology uses to organize student copies of the file to make it easier for you to keep your Drive organized.
 It is important that you do not delete or rename any of the new folders in your Drive.

 Click the gear icon in the right margin to make updates as you would with your other Schoology course materials.